 Q: Will you meet a competitor’s price ?

 A: That depends.
 Our guiding principle are not to “meet or beat” the competition.
 Our mission is to provide excellent service and craftsmanship and therefore we are not necessarily the lowest-price option.
-However, we make reasonable adjustments in specific circumstances when significant differences occur between ours and another reputable competitor’s bids.
 Our objective is a fair price for superior service.
 All our costs are clearly spelled out in our agreements without hidden charges.